When you move in with other people, you may be offered separate tenancies, a joint tenancy, or a tenancy in only one person's name.

 Tenancy deposits in shared homes

-At the end of the tenancy, your landlord might be entitled to keep some or all of your deposit if there is any rent owing or damage to the property, even if it's not your fault.
+At the end of the tenancy, your landlord might be entitled to keep some or all of your deposit if there is any rent owing or damage to the property.

 Use Shelter's directory to find a housing adviser